Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 - Best time to see the fall foliage in the Ozarks

-The Ozarks aren’t limited to scenery; fall weather is ideal for enjoying the variety of outdoor activities that the state has to offer.
+The Ozarks aren’t limited to scenery; fall weather is ideal for enjoying the state’s various outdoor activities.
 Outdoor enthusiasts flock to Arkansas for camping, hiking, biking, and rock climbing.

 Arkansas Fall Foliage Timeline